lieberlois/hundreds-of-clusters-demo/README.md

 Demo repository for the code for the "_Hundreds of Clusters Sitting in a Tree with Argo CD_" talk at [GitOpsCon NA 2022](https://sched.co/1AR8S).

-## WARNING!!!
+## WARNING

 **WARNING**: Thar **_BE SERIOUS_** dragons here...

-If you leave the PR generator running on a public repo, someone could apply apply things onto your cluster that you don't want installed. *DO NOT DO THIS!*
+If you leave the PR generator running on a public repo, someone could apply apply things onto your cluster that you don't want installed. _DO NOT DO THIS!_

 ## Create the needed namespaces